 The Public Record

-71% — Third from the Bottom
+71% — Fourth from the Bottom

 The Blount County Commissioner attendance record covers September 2022 through February 2026 — the period during which $646 million in infrastructure was moving through this district.
 Commissioner Jopling's total attendance: 71.0%.
-That places him third from the bottom of the entire 21-member commission.
+That places him fourth from the bottom of the entire 21-member commission.
 The county average is 82.3% for Commission meetings and 81.0% for Workshops.
 He is 11 points below average on the meetings where votes are cast.

 This is not a political claim.
 It is the county's own data, posted publicly by a fellow commissioner candidate.

-Official Blount County Commissioner Attendance Record 9/1/2022–2/19/2026 — Jeff Jopling 71%, third from bottom
+Official Blount County Commissioner Attendance Record 9/1/2022–2/19/2026 — Jeff Jopling 71%, fourth from bottom

 Official Blount County Commissioner Attendance · 9/1/2022–2/19/2026 · Source: Roy "Hoot" Shields, District 8 Commissioner Candidate